Manimohan05/Custom_Object_Detection_and_Novel_Bounding_Box_Metric_with_YOLO/README.md

 - Trained on a small dataset of cats and dogs.

 ### 2. Custom Bounding Box Similarity Metric
-We introduced a new metric considering the following factors:
+I introduced a new metric considering the following factors:

 - **IoU (Intersection over Union)**
 - **Aspect Ratio Similarity**